Dmitry-Abakumov/ice-cream/README.md

     Hello.
-This is the Ice cream web site.
+Ice cream is a web site with with a responsive layout.

     This is an HTML/CSS team project.